mcc-us/bookkeeping/_pages/chap10.payroll.md

 7. Journalize payroll transactions in the general journal - The payroll register prepares a general journal entry to record payroll expenses and liability amounts.
 A separate journal entry records payments to employees.

 8. Maintain an earnings record for each employee - At the beginning of each year, the employer sets up an individual earnings record for each employee.
 The amounts in the payroll register are posted to the individual earnings records throughout the year so that the firm has detailed payroll information for each employee.
 At the end of the year, employers provide reports that show gross earnings and total deductions to each employee.

 ---

+Federal laws require that detailed payroll records be maintained for all categories of employees.
+The employer must keep a record of:

+1. employee's name,
+2. address,
+3. Social Security number
+4. date of birth;
+5. hours worked each day and week,
+6. wages paid at the regular
+7. overtime rates (certain exceptions exist for employees who earn salaries);
+8. cumulative wages paid throughout the year;
+9. amount of income tax,
+10. social security tax, and
+11. Medicare tax withheld for each pay period:
+12. Proof that the employee is a U.S. citizen or has a valid work permit;
+13. Cost of employer-sponsored health insurance coverage if provided by the employer.

+---